lazyshawn/hitszthesis/README.md

 Run `xelatex` and `bibtex` once to define citations and references.
 Then run `xelatex` twice to get your final `pdf` file.

-There is a simple script `compile.sh`.
+There is a simple script named `compile.sh`.
 If your are not familiar with `xelatex`, running the following command may help:
 ```bash